Pesteves2002/devops-nixos-presentation/transcript.md

 Here I can define multiple machines, such as my desktop and my laptop.

-# Slide 12

-How to update a flake?

 # Slide 13

 So this is flakes, but what about secrets?

-In order to manage secrets securely, we can use `agenix`.

-It encrypts secrets with a public key and decrypts them with a private key.

-# Slide 14

 But why do we need `agenix`?

-All files in the Nix store are readable by any system user, so it is a security risk to have cleartext secrets.
+All files in the Nix store are readable by any system user, so it is a security risk to have clear text secrets.

 It's very common to have secrets in our configuration and leaking them is a big security issue.

 Agenix solves this problem by encrypting the secrets.

+# Slide 14

+In order to manage secrets securely, we can use `agenix`.

+It encrypts secrets with a public key and decrypts them with a private key.

 # Slide 15